nheingit/knowledge-upload/README.md

 2. Use the interface to upload a CSV file.
 3. Once the file is uploaded, you can start asking questions about your data in the chat interface.

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md) for details on our code of conduct and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.